Registration

 4. I'm activating my online account using the link I received by email

-5. I am uploading the supporting documents document available at a later date – to PJWeb
+5. I am submitting the supporting documents

 6. I will pick up my student ID card at the start of the school year from the Registrar's Office (provided my application is complete)

-🏢 In-person registration if I am unable to register online or if I have been admitted through a transfer between IUTs:
+🏢 In-person registration if I am unable to register online or if I have been admitted through a TRANSFER between IUTs:

 Steps: